-So why is this fact ignored by so many media outlets and commentators?
-Because of politics and the Culture War.
-Climate deniers are unable to accept this particular reality, and are trying to deflect the public debate into a ‘blame’ frame which lets the fossil fuel companies and their backers in government off the hook.
-It also plays on people’s natural fear of wildfire to try and wedge the community away from environmental voices into a right wing world view that sees the solution to bad fires being fuel reduction burning.
+We are pleased to see that, since the 2019/20 fire season there is much more coverage in the mainstream media that makes the links between climate change and worsening fire seasons, including coverage of the terrible northern hemisphere fire season in the northern hemisphere during 2021.
+However, climate deniers are unable to accept this particular reality, and are trying to deflect the public debate into a ‘blame’ frame which lets the fossil fuel companies and their backers in government off the hook.
+It also plays on people’s natural fear of wildfire to try and wedge the community away from environmental voices into a right wing world view that sees the solution to bad fires as primarily being fuel reduction burning.

 Bushfires and the culture wars

 Once bushfires are raging, the ‘it’s the greenies’ fault because they stopped us from doing fuel reduction burns’ line will be wheeled out by many voices and amplified on social media and the Murdoch press.

 Another favourite angle pushed by conservative media is that the fires are the fault of arsonists.
 While arson is a serious problem, it is only responsible for a small proportion of wild fires.
 Focusing on the threat of arson leads to break down of community cohesion and so is inherently destructive.
 It is also patently untrue to claim that arson is a major cause of fires in Australia.